 Summary : Enjoy one of the most extraordinary polar bear experiences available.
 Stay at the Tundra Lodge, situated outside Churchill on the vast expanse of the subarctic tundra itself.
-From your own private cabin window or the open-air observation platforms, you have constant proximity to polar bears in the area around the clock.
+From your own private cabin window, the main lounge or the open-air observation platforms, you have constant proximity to polar bears in the area around the clock.
 As evening falls, remain in the domain of the polar bear to experience sunset across the snow and ice.
-Safe inside your custom lodge, enjoy surprising comfort, considering the environs.
+Safe inside your warm lodge, enjoy surprising comfort, considering the environs.
 This custom “train” of connected bedrooms, dining room and lounge car is built on wheels, allowing it to be stationed for optimal bear viewing each season.
 There’s no more thorough immersion in the polar bear's Arctic realm than on this most unique of northern adventures!

-Activities : Culture, Hiking
+Activities : Birding, Culture

 Arrive in Winnipeg, once a fur-trading post and boomtown for the Canadian Pacific Railway, today Manitoba’s cultural and commercial capital at the eastern edge of Canada’s vast prairies.
 Transfer to the historic Fort Garry Hotel, grande dame of Winnipeg hospitality and one of the city’s most prestigious landmarks.
 Meet your Expedition Leader at an orientation dinner this evening.

 Fly to Churchill and transfer to the Tundra Lodge by Polar Rover, watching for Arctic wildlife against the vast white landscape along the way.
 A presentation on polar bears by your Expedition Leader provides an enlightening introduction toy our unique northern adventure.
-Enjoy dinner with your fellow traverlers prepared by your professional chef, who resides at the lodge throughout the season.
+Enjoy dinner with your fellow travelers prepared by your professional chef, who resides at the lodge throughout the season.
 Don’t be surprised, though, if your meal is interrupted by a mad dash to the windows to watch a polar bear lumbering across the snow around the lodge.

-The unique location of the Tundra Lodge, combined with excursions in your special all-terrain tundra vehicles, Polar Rovers, affords lodge guests the best possible wildlife encounters in the region.
+The unique location of the Tundra Lodge, combined with excursions in special all-terrain tundra vehicles called Polar Rovers, affords lodge guests the best possible wildlife encounters in the region.
 The small spit of land where the lodge is located often attracts the greatest number of bears in the entire area.
 Your guide and group may opt to take a full-day excursion together, or split time between a half-day trip and viewing bears from the lodge.
 In addition to polar bears, you may see caribou, Arctic fox, Arctic hare, ptarmigan and snowy owls.
 At the end of each exhilarating day, retire to your cozy accommodations for dinner and presentations.
-In the light cast by your lodge across the frozen tundra, look for the illuminated eyes of animals.
+In the light cast by the lodge across the frozen tundra, look for the illuminated eyes of animals.
 And if you are fortunate to have a clear night, the Northland’s spectacular natural light show may appear as darkness descends—Churchill has some of the world’s most concentrated aurora borealis activity.

 After breakfast, transfer to the airport for flights home.